The gravitational field

 of the force is proportional to the gravitational field strength, and the

-field acting on the particle.
-It is assumed that and are the strength and the torsion field from
+acting on the particle.
+It is assumed that

-the external gravitational field, averaged over the volume of the particle, and
+external gravitational field, averaged over the volume of the particle, and the

-the proper field of the particle can be neglected due to its smallness.
+proper field of the particle can be neglected due to its smallness.

-To calculate the total force
+To calculate the total force acting

-partition of the body into small parts and calculate for each part their force
+body into small parts and calculate for each part their force and then make the

-and then make the vector summation of all these forces.
+vector summation of all these forces.

-4-vector of gravitational force density (see four-force).
+gravitational force density (see four-force).

 In the covariant theory of gravitation